dovrosenberg/foundry-simple-weather/README.md

 ## Features

 - Intuitive UI to generate weather
-- Use Foundry scene weather to automatically show rain, snow, etc. when appropriate
+- Use Foundry scene weather or FX Master to automatically show rain, snow, etc. when appropriate
 - Various ways to share weather with players
   - Print the weather to chat, with the option of showing to players or not
   - Choose whether players can see the dialog (with a limited UI)